All Episodes

 So he heard they all described Cheney's selection as bringing gravitas to the ticket.

-So I get home yesterday and I start diligently catching up on I didn't pay much attention to the news on Sunday.
+So I get home yesterday and I start diligently catching up on, I didn't pay much attention to the news on Sunday.

-I was out most of the day yesterday, so I came in and I started ramping up for today.
+So I came in, I started ramping up for today.

 And no matter where I turned, no matter what I read, no matter what I saw, I learned that Obama is on a charm offensive.